LLM Prompt Duel Optimizer: Efficient Label-Free Prompt Optimization: Abstract

 \section{Abstract}

-Large language models (LLMs) are highly sensitive to their input prompts, making prompt design a central challenge.
-While automatic prompt optimization (APO) reduces manual engineering, most approaches assume access to ground-truth references such as labeled validation data.
-In practice, however, collecting high-quality labels is costly and slow.
-We propose the \textbf{Prompt Duel Optimizer (PDO)}, a sample-efficient framework for label-free prompt optimization.
-PDO formulates the problem as a dueling-bandit setting, where supervision signal comes from pairwise preference feedback provided by an LLM judge.
-The framework combines \emph{Double Thompson Sampling (D-TS)}, which prioritizes informative prompt comparisons, with \emph{Top-Performer Guided Mutation}, which expands the candidate pool by mutating high-performing prompts.
-PDO naturally operates in label-free settings and can also incorporate partial labels to mitigate judge noise.
-Experiments on BIG-bench Hard (BBH) and MS MARCO show that PDO consistently outperforms baseline methods.
-Ablation studies further demonstrate the effectiveness of both D-TS and prompt mutation.
+Large language models (LLMs) are highly sensitive to prompts, but most automatic prompt optimization (APO) methods assume access to ground-truth references (e.g., labeled validation data) that are costly to obtain.
+We propose the \textbf{Prompt Duel Optimizer (PDO)}, a sample-efficient framework for \emph{label-free} prompt optimization based on pairwise preference feedback from an LLM judge.
+PDO casts prompt selection as a dueling-bandit problem and combines (i) \emph{Double Thompson Sampling} to prioritize informative comparisons under a fixed judge budget, with (ii) \emph{top-performer guided mutation} to expand the candidate pool while pruning weak prompts.
+Experiments on BIG-bench Hard (BBH) and MS MARCO show that PDO consistently identifies stronger prompts than label-free baselines, while offering favorable quality--cost trade-offs under constrained comparison budgets.